-Developers dive in to create a wealth of autism appsMay 9th, 2013 in Autism spectrum disorders /
+Developers dive in to create a wealth of autism appsMay 9, 2013 by Chris O'brien in Medicine & Health / Autism spectrum disorders

 At times, Andy Shih still finds himself overwhelmed by the groundswell of interest in autism applications he's seen in the three years since Apple Inc. released the first iPad.